 And hope to meet again.

-Invocation Passing of the Peacepbyayou,
+Invocation Passing of the Peace

+Leader: May the peace of Christ be with you People: And also, with you,

 Hymn “They’ll Know We Are Christians By Our Love” (I)

 We are one in the Spirit, we are one in the Lord; We are one int he Spirit, we are one in the Lord; And we pray that all unity will one day be restored.
 Chorus: And they'll know we are Christians by our love, by our love, yes, they'll know we are Christians by our love.
 We will walk with each other, we will walk hand in hand; We will walk with each other, we will walk hand in hand; And together we'll spread the news that God is in our land.
 We Will work with each other, we will work side by side; We will work with each other, we will work side by side; And we'll guard each man's dignity and save each man's pride.
 All praise to the Father, from whom all things come; And all praise to Christ Jesus, His only Son.
 And all praise to the Spirit who makes us one.